MyPortugalHoliday.com

 Travel to Peniche

-To get the most from the Peniche region, a rental car is highly recommended.
-For a day trip, there is a large free car park just outside the city walls at GPS: 39.357, -9.376 (link to Google maps).
+To get the most from the Peniche region, a car is highly recommended.
+I had a surfing trip here based on public transport and it was manageable, but I was always reliant on the few Ubers which are based in the town.
+For a day trip, there is a large free car park just outside the city walls at GPS: 39.357, -9.376 (link to Google Maps).

-For those reliant on public transport, three bus companies operate routes from Lisbon to Peniche, though frustratingly they each depart from a different bus station in the city.
+If you are reliant on public transport, three bus companies operate routes from Lisbon to Peniche, though frustratingly they each depart from a different bus station in Lisbon.

-Rede Expressos - The national coach operator of Portugal offers express services departing from Sete Rios bus station.
+Rede Expressos - The national coach operator of Portugal offers express services departing from Sete Rios bus station in Lisbon.
 This is a better option at weekends.
-Rede Expressos uses dynamic pricing based on demand, so expect higher fares on Saturdays and Sundays. www. rede-expressos.pt/
+Rede Expressos uses dynamic pricing based on demand, so expect higher fares on Saturdays and Sundays - www. www.rede-expressos.pt/

 FlixBus - A low-cost operator that typically offers the cheapest fares.
-Services depart from Oriente bus station, but seats sell out quickly during summer FlixBus
+Services depart from Oriente bus station in Lisbon.
+Seats sell out during the summer, and I always find their buses the busiest www.flixbus.pt/

-Peniche bus station is located in an industrial area (GPS 39.360, -9.375) and is not the most scenic spot to begin a visit, don't let it put you off.
-From the bus station it is a five-minute walk to the city walls or 10 minutes to the harbour.
+Peniche bus station is located in an ugly industrial area (GPS 39.360, -9.375) and is not the most scenic spot to begin a visit.
+Don't let the setting put you off.
+From the bus station it is a five-minute walk to the city walls or ten minutes to the harbour.
 The ticket office and waiting room are closed at weekends, so if you're travelling on a Saturday or Sunday, buy your return ticket online beforehand.

 Parque do Baluarte Peniche